Virtual-Lab/Guisynth/README.md

 a folder "sounds" should be created and filled with soundfiles (wav-files).<br />
 The sounds are loaded in the moduls: granulator1, granulator2, sampler ...<br />
-Further Soundmoduls: a simple addative Synth, and a extended Synth which is playing granulated textures<br />
+Further Soundmoduls: a simple additive Synth, and a extended Synth which is playing granulated textures<br />

+Start the main file with Supercollider IDE, (evaluate the File e.g. with CMD - RETURN<br />

 Select your SoundDevice in the Main File:<br />
 e.g.:<code>o.device = "JackRouter";</code>